Appearance & Reality > The Lord Jesus Christ > Strong and weak

 and do not give the devil an opportunity.

-Here, Paul tells us not to give the devil a place or ground to work in our lives.
+Here, the apostle Paul tells us not to give the devil a place or ground to work in our lives.
 Rather, we must order our lives in a manner that facilitates God's working in and through our lives.

 An overcomer